Carly07/Deeelish/README.md

 ### Collections Data Structure

-The deeelish project relies on three collections, recipes, meals_courses and cuisines.
+The deeelish project relies on three collections; recipes, meals_courses and cuisines.
 Examples of documents from each can be found below.

 #### Recipes
 ![recipes](https://github.com/Carly07/deeelish/blob/master/static/images/mongodb/recipescollection.png)